ucheor/QR-s3_backend_lock_update/README.md

 - **Additional costs**: Even with on-demand pricing, you're paying for two services - S3 bucket and DynamoDB table
 - **More complexity**: Extra IAM permissions, monitoring, and potential failure points

-**Most importantly, the traditional way of locking state files on AWS S3 bucket is being deprecated so this is a good time to start making the switch!!!**
+**Most importantly, the traditional way of locking state files on AWS S3 bucket is being deprecated so this is a good time to start making the switch!!!
+You will need Terraform version 1:10 and above to use the S3 Native Locking**

 ## Enter S3 Native Locking
 **S3 now offers native locking capabilities that can simplify your infrastructure**.